kanidm/kanidm/designs/architecture.md

 The `kanidm` proto is a set of structures that are used by the REST and raw API's for HTTP communication.
 These are intended to be a reference implementation of the on-the-wire protocol, but importantly these are also how the server represents its communication.
-This makes this the authorative source of protocol layouts with regard to REST or raw communication.
+This makes this the authoritative source of protocol layouts with regard to REST or raw communication.

 ## Kanidmd (main server)